Micronaut Open Sourced

 Micronaut supports building applications in Groovy, Java, and Kotlin.
 Its design takes heavy inspiration from Spring and Grails to ensure that it is as simple as possible for developers to become fully proficient with the framework.

-We will be releasing the first milestone of Micronaut 1.0 next week, which will be followed quickly with regular milestone releases and ultimately a GA release later this year.
+We will also be releasing the first milestone of Micronaut 1.0 next week, which will be followed quickly with regular milestone releases and ultimately a GA release later this year.

 Over the next few months, we will be working diligently to build out the Framework’s features and capabilities, so please stay tuned and feel free to submit your ideas and suggestions to us.